 **What have been the most important and influential effects of the differences you both brought into your current relationship from your: family of origin (the family you grew up in); extended family (relatives not living in your household); family’s culture and subculture; country of origin; religious and spiritual upbringing, etc.?

-**To what degree do your attitudes and beliefs about your gender identity (male or female) and sexual orientation (gay or straight; homosexual, bisexual, or heterosexual) affect your partnership?
-For example, how much are your relationship roles and expectations affected by being either a man or a woman?
+**To what degree do your attitudes and beliefs about your gender identity (male or female) and sexual orientation (gay or straight; homosexual, bisexual, transsexual, or heterosexual) affect your partnership?
+To what degree are your relationship roles and expectations affected by being either a man or a woman?

 **Personality characteristics, behaviors, attitudes, values, styles, and nonverbal behaviors that you particularly like and appreciate about your partner.
 These are things that you may take for granted and not usually comment on or talk about.
-(For example: Aspects of their appearance — as with how they wear/ keep their hair, the clothes they wear; the sound of their voice; the ways in which they smile and laugh; the ways in which they touch you; the way they smell.)
+(For example: Aspects of their appearance — as with how they wear/ keep their hair, the clothes they wear; the sound of their voice; the ways in which they smile and laugh; the ways in which they touch you; etc.)

-**How compatible or incompatible are the two of you with regard to your health habits and bodily care?
-What are implications of this on your day-to-day relational interactions with one another?
+**How compatible or incompatible are the two of you with regard to your health and eating habits, and bodily care and hygiene?
+What are implications of this on your attitudes and feelings towards one another?

 **The recreational, social and other activities you currently or used to enjoy together.